Hepatitis C is caused by the hepatitis C virus (HCV), which is transmitted through contact with infected blood.

 - a loss of appetite

-- yellowing of the skin and whites of the eyes, which is called jaundice
+- yellowing of the skin and whites of the eyes, called jaundice

 - low-grade fever